 "We know that emissions from burning coal cause tre mendous damage to health," Lynn Goldman of George Washington Univer sity said in an interview with The Associ a ted Press.
 "A decision not to frack is a decision to use more coal."

 Health professionals and en vi ronmental groups in New York called on the Cuomo ad ministration to do a comprehensive health impact study.
-But DEC Commis sioner Joe Mar tens decided instead to have the state health department and outside experts re view the analysis done by the Department of Environmental Conservation in coming
+But DEC Commis sioner Joe Mar tens decided instead to have the state health department and outside experts re view the analysis done by the Department of Environmental Conservation in coming up with the new rules.

 State Health Commissioner Nirav Shah chose Goldman, Richard Jackson and John Ad gate to conduct the review.
 Goldman is dean of George Washington University’s School of Public Health and Health Services.
 Jackson is chairman of the Depart ment of Environmental Health Sciences at the Uni versity of California Los An geles School of Public Health.
 Adgate chairs the Department of Environ mental and Occupational Health at the University of Colorado School of Public Health.